Back to Insights

 Why This Matters More in Asia

 This fear does not resolve itself through better technology.
-It resolves through leadership — explicit communication, job security commitments, and visible evidence that AI augments rather than replaces.
+It resolves through leadership.
+Explicit communication, job security commitments, and visible evidence that AI augments rather than replaces.

 ManpowerGroup's 2026 Global Talent Barometer found that 56% of the global workforce reported receiving no recent training, and 57% lacked access to mentorship opportunities.
 The organizations failing at AI adoption are not failing at technology procurement.
 They are failing at the basic leadership responsibility of preparing their workforce for change.

-The Hierarchical Advantage Asian SMBs Are Wasting
+The Hierarchical Advantage Asian mid-market companies Are Wasting

 Here is what most commentary about Asian business culture and AI gets wrong: the hierarchical nature of Southeast Asian and Hong Kong organizations is not a liability for AI adoption.
-It is a structural advantage — one that most organizations are failing to exploit.
+It is a structural advantage.
+One that most organizations are failing to exploit.

 Forrester's APAC analysis confirms the structural difference: 33% of APAC respondents identify the CEO as the primary owner of AI strategy, compared to 18% in North America and just 8% in Europe.
 This concentration of AI authority in the CEO role is a double-edged sword.
 When the CEO is deeply informed and committed, this concentration accelerates implementation.
 When the CEO is superficially enthusiastic but operationally disengaged, it creates a vacuum where no one else has the authority to make critical decisions.